 Scientific: the first player to research the Pan-Galactic Society, the last technology of the Science tree, wins the game.
 That particular technological wonder is very expensive, but reaching the ends of the other technology trees will make it easier to finish.

 Economic: the first player to reach a certain level of cumulative revenue (Dust) wins.
 Only overall revenue matters, so it does not matter if you spent it all.

 Diplomatic: if you manage to survive long enough while being at war the least amount of time, you may be able to impose yourself and win thanks to your wisdom and integrity.

 Supremacy: the first player to own all the original players’ homeworlds will win.

 Score: if no one managed to win with one of the previous victory conditions, the player with the highest score wins when the turn limit is reached.

 Wonder: If a civilization manages to build five large supercomputers they are able to actuality predict all possible actions done by other civilizations and move to stop them before they even think of doing it.
 So you control the galaxy by proxy.

 In addition to intricate and addicting gameplay (in typical 4X fashion), the game also runs at least partially on Rule of Funny, giving it a very different tone than others of its genre.
 Additionally, the developers are allowing the players to actually vote on which features will be included in future updates of the game.
-Suggestions are also being taken sometimes, such as a new faction and several new achievements (which include the name of the player who suggested them).Two Spin-Off games have been announced; Dungeon Of The Endless, a Rogue Like game which has you (a crash-landed prisoner) trying to survive in an cavern system against the enemies from the other spinoff game, the fantasy 4X Endless Legend, which is set in the same universe as Endless Space
+Suggestions are also being taken sometimes, such as a new faction and several new achievements (which include the name of the player who suggested them).Two Spin-Off games have been announced.
+The first is Dungeon Of The Endless, a Rogue Like game which has you coordinating a team of crash-landed prisoners and/or prison guards trying to survive and escape from an underground network of Endless-built workshops and storerooms.
+The second is a fantasy 4X named Endless Legend, which is set in the same universe as Endless Space.

 Contains Examples Of: